Archives

 A range of 80 to 111 miles means one thing: re-charging.
 The important thing to consider is that the initial charge period occurs at the driver’s home.
 When it comes time to re-charge, the driver is 80 to 111 miles away from home and in serious need of some electricity.
 Unlike gas stations, charging stations are not as abundant.

-Although the US Department of Energy provides a map of charging station across the country, and although there are actually quite a few in all states, an electric car driver must be very aware of the route of travel and the distance because the route must lead to a charging station, and the distance must be fairly short.
+Although the of charging station across the country, and although there are actually quite a few in all states, an electric car driver must be very aware of the route of travel and the distance because the route must lead to a charging station, and the distance must be fairly short.

 Limited Sales Market